jbatbayar/recipe_ratings_project/README.md

 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |         6 |               9 |        5 |            5 |      194.8 |
 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |         6 |               9 |        5 |            5 |      194.8 |
 | 412 broccoli casserole               | 306168 |        40 | 2008-05-30 00:00:00 |         6 |               9 |        5 |            5 |      194.8 |

+### Univariate Analysis
+I examined the distribution of calories in a recipe below.
+I put them into 6 bins so that I will be able to see if there are any extreme values in this column that might affect my analysis in the future.

 ---
 ## Assessment of Missingness